 3.)
 Keep Your Eye on Mobile PPC Performance

-As we inch closer to the new decade, businesses have arrived at a do-or-die point where not optimizing mobile PPC performance is sure to be a major bottleneck in any campaign.
-Make sure to enable mobile-preferred ads and to thoroughly conduct research on which keywords are best for mobile and desktop ads, respectively.
+Any advertiser should make sure to enable mobile-preferred ads and to thoroughly conduct research on which keywords are best for mobile and desktop ads, respectively.
 Furthermore, Google also recommends tailoring mobile ads to fit “micro-moments”, which focus on delivering immediate results to satisfy specific queries at the moment of search.
 This means that a mobile ad for the search term “restaurants in Raleigh” should be curated differently than a desktop ad for the same term.
 This is because the mobile search is more likely to be conducted with the intent of acting on the given information immediately.
 Both Bing and Google are also trying to ease the burden of creating digestible listings by reconfiguring their mobile layouts to display in-store availability and pricing for its local catalog ads.